Opinion | With Joe Biden, we finally have a mourner in chief again

 He, first lady Jill Biden, Vice President Harris and second gentleman Doug Emhoff then observed a moment of silence outside the White House, with a trail of candles running up the staircases behind them and spilling onto the Truman Balcony.

 It was a remarkable display of compassion and a return for the presidency to the role of mourner in chief.
 Some carry that burden better than others; the last president did not bother to try.
-Few before Biden, with the exception of Abraham Lincoln (who presided over the deadliest war in U.S. history and experienced great personal loss, including the deaths of his mother at a young age and of two sons), can authentically express sorrow in a way that provides comfort for a national tragedy of immense proportions.
+Few before Biden, with the exception of Abraham Lincoln (who presided over the deadliest war in U.S. history and experienced great personal loss, including the deaths of his mother at a young age and of two sons), could authentically express sorrow in a way that provided comfort for a national tragedy of immense proportions.

 The Democratic Party, which has recently recovered its ability to use the language of faith, now steps onto a stage in which not only faith but morality, truth and decency have been abandoned by its political opponents.
 Biden’s rhetoric is not a partisan use of religion or a cudgel to bash enemies.
 Rather, it is a return to the civic religion that generations of Americans experienced regardless of denomination or personal observance.